nbedos/cistern/man.md

 ## Format
 citop uses a configuration file in [TOML version v0.5.0](https://github.com/toml-lang/toml/blob/master/versions/en/toml-v0.5.0.md) format.
 The configuration file is made of keys grouped together in tables.
-The specification of each table is given below.
+The specification of each table is given in the example below.

 ## Example
 This example describes and uses all existing configuration options.